Best Player by Jersey Number for 2022-23 NBA Season

-Best player by jersey number for 2022-23 NBA season originally appeared on NBC Sports Chicago
+Best player by jersey number for 2022-23 NBA season originally appeared on NBC Sports Bayarea

 Numbers can be overwhelming when it comes to NBA analysis.